Is dry January worth it?

 from the food choices you make afterwards.
 It can end up being a lot of

-calories from something that might not be the best for your health.
+calories from something that already isn't the best for your health.

 Another benefit from cutting down on alcohol is that you’ll